zapman449/monitorama_2016_notes/Wed01__Intuition.Engineering.at.Netflix__by_Justin.Reynolds.md

 * third region: us-west-2, and user sharing between us-east-1
 * Now global cloud... all users from any region
 * On failover, need to scale up a region
 * A bit of an art.
-Knock over healthy region if fail to quickly
+Knock over healthy region if you failover to quickly
 * Complex system of many microservices
 * "Is the region ready for more traffic?"
     * Need to know now... we need to change now.